aishwaryD/omnia/README.md

-# Omnia
+# Omnia:
-Test framework to support automation of scenarios spanning multiple platforms
+A sample test framework to support the automation of scenarios spanning multiple platforms

 Update:
 ==================